mattpopovich/mattpopovich.com/_posts/2025-08-18-how-run-windows-on-mac-via-utm.md

 4. Windows
 5. Make sure “Install Windows 10 or higher” and “Install drivers and SPICE tools” is *checked*.
 Also make sure “Import VHDX Image” is *unchecked*.
 Press “Browse” and select the ISO you downloaded previously.
 Click "Continue"
 6. Select the amount of RAM and CPU Cores you'd like to give the VM.
-  - Remember, these will be fully reserved by the VM whenever it is running, so don't give it too much resources and thereby starving your host operating system.
+  - These will be fully reserved by the VM whenever it is running, so don't give it too much resources and thereby starving your host operating system.
   - For the initial install, it's not a bad idea to give it extra resources to speed up the install.
 You can always change the resource allocation later.
   - I'd recommend at least 2048MiB of RAM + 2 CPU cores.
 Press “Next” to continue.
     - Microsoft [says Windows 11 requires](https://support.microsoft.com/en-us/windows/windows-11-system-requirements-86c11283-ea52-4782-9efd-7674389a7ba3) at least 2 cores, 4GB RAM, and 64GB hard drive... but I haven't seen that enforced in the installer.